taocpp/PEGTL/doc/Inputs-and-Parsing.md

 ## Source

-Some input classes allow a choice of how to store the source parameter.
-TODO: Explain in more detail.
+Some input classes allow a choice of how to store the source parameter, with the default being a `std::string`.
+When creating many instances of an input class, it can be changed to a non-owning `const char*` to optimise away the memory allocation performed by `std::string`.

 ## File Input